wp-plugins/extrawatch/readme.txt

 == Description ==
 Popular visitor live tracking component ported from Joomla.
-ExtraWatch allows you to watch your joomla visitors live stats and bots in real-time from the administration back-end.
+ExtraWatch allows you to watch your visitors live stats and bots in real-time from the administration back-end.
 Especially:

-- visitor IP addresses, countries they came from, geographical location on a map, which pages they are viewing, their browser and operating system,
+- Visitor IP addresses, countries they came from, geographical location on a map, which pages they are viewing, their browser and operating system,

 - ExtraWatch creates daily and all-time stats from these information plus unique, pageload and total hits statistics.

-- you can block harmful IP addresses, see blocked attempts stats
+- You can block harmful IP addresses, see blocked attempts stats

-- evaluate the trend charts, and create goals based on many parameters.
+- Evaluate the trend charts, and create goals based on many parameters.

-- in the front-end, it displays the top countries, user and visit information for certain periods of time.
+- In the front-end, it displays the top countries, user and visit information for certain periods of time.

-- it creates a nightly email report so you can check the performance of your website in the morning
+- It creates a nightly email report so you can check the performance of your website in the morning

 See screenshots and demo!